ofotache/dockerCommand/README.md

 ![dockerStat script preview](/dockerStat.png)

-This is a simple script that shows a pretty Docker output.
+dockerStat.zsh is a simple script that shows a pretty Docker output.

-It shows:
+It shows
 - ALL IMAGES

+In
 - ALL STATES

+And
 - ALL RUNNING

+👾